-RECOMMENDED AMOUNT OF FRAGMENTS USED FOR ASSEMBLY 2-3 Fragment Assembly 4-6 Fragment Assembly Positive Control Total Amount of Fragments 0.02-0.5 pmols X μl 0.2-1 pmols X μl 10 μ1 Gibson Assembly Master Mix (2X) 10 μl Xμl 10 μ1 Deionized H 2 O 10-X μl 10-X μl 0 Total Volume 20 μl 20 μ1 20 μ1
+RECOMMENDED AMOUNT OF FRAGMENTS USED FOR ASSEMBLY 2-3 Fragment Assembly 4-6 Fragment Assembly NEBuilder Positive Control Recommended DNA Molar Ratio Vector:insert = 1:2 Vector:insert =1:1 Total Amount of Fragments 0.03-0.2 pmol X μl 0.2-0.5 pmol X μl 10 μl NEBuilder HiFi DNA Assembly Master Mix 10 μl 10 μl 10 μl Deionized H 2 O 10-X μl 10-X μl 0 Total Volume 20 μl 20 μl 20 μl

-- Optimized cloning efficiency is 50-100 ng of vector with 2-3 fold molar excess of each insert.
+^{} Optimized cloning efficiency is 50-100 ng of vector with 2-fold molar excess of each insert.
 Use 5-fold molar excess of any insert(s) less than 200 bp.
+Total volume of unpurified PCR fragments in the assembly reaction should not exceed 20%.
+To achieve optimal assembly efficiency, design 15-20 bp overlap regions between each fragment.

-To achieve optimal assembly efficiency using in 4-6 fragment assemblies, use a 1:1 molar ratio of each insert:vector.
-Total volume of unpurified PCR fragments in the assembly reaction should not exceed 20%. - Control reagents are provided for 5 experiments. - If greater numbers of fragments are assembled, additional Gibson Assembly Master Mix may be required. - 2.
-Incubate samples in a thermocycler at 50°C for 15 minutes when 2 or 3 fragments are being assembled or 60 minutes when 4-6 fragments are being assembled.
+2. Incubate samples in a thermocycler at 50°C for 15 minutes when 2 or 3 fragments are being assembled or 60 minutes (when 4-6 fragments are being assembled).
 Following incubation, store samples on ice or at -20°C for subsequent transformation.

-Note: Extended incubation up to 60 minutes may help to improve assembly efficiency in some cases (for further details see FAQ #9, page 10).
+Note: Extended incubation up to 60 minutes may help to improve assembly efficiency in some cases (for further details see FAQ section on page 10).

-3. Transform NEB 5-alpha Competent E. coli cells (provided with the kit) with 2 μl of the assembly reaction, following the transformation protocol below.
+3. Transform NEB 5-alpha or 10-beta Competent E. coli cells (provided in the cloning kit, bundle or purchased separately from NEB) with 2 μl of the chilled assembled product, following the transformation protocol.

-Gibson Assembly Transformation Protocol
+NEBuilder HiFi DNA Assembly Transformation Protocol

-- 1. Thaw chemically competent cells on ice. - Add 2 μl of the chilled assembly product to the competent cells.
+- 1. Thaw chemically competent cells on ice. - Add 2 μl of the chilled assembled product to the competent cells.
 Mix gently by pipetting up and down or by flicking the tube 4-5 times.
 Do not vortex. - 3.
 Place the mixture on ice for 30 minutes.
 Do not mix. - 4.
 Heat shock at 42°C for 30 seconds.
 Do not mix. - 5.
 Transfer tubes to ice for 2 minutes. - 6.
 Add 950 μl of room-temperature SOC media to the tube. - 7.
 Incubate the tube at 37°C for 60 minutes.
 Shake vigorously (250 rpm) or rotate. - 8.
 Warm selection plates to 37°C. - 9.
 Spread 100 μl of the cells onto the selection plates.
-Use Amp plates for NEBuilder Positive Control sample. - 10.
+Use Amp plates for the NEBuilder Positive Control sample.
+Both the transformation control pUC19 and the NEBuilder Positive Control are plated on Amp plates. - 10.
 Incubate overnight at 37°C.